jgiuffrida/dnd/stranger.md

     - Muckdwellers offer their dead to the frogs
   - We jump the river
   -  SOMETHING IS ON MY HEAD
-  - Toilyn ripped mine off but gained her own
+  - Toilynn ripped mine off but gained her own
-  - Malkin slapped one off of Toilyn
+  - Malkin slapped one off of Toilynn
   - Squids all die
   - I put a squid on my head to avoid getting done up again
-  - Toilyn puts a squid bonnet on
+  - Toilynn puts a squid bonnet on
   - We head back past the Frumps?
 Flumps?
   - I guess we're heading through the swamp grossness
   - rotten stank floats up